 Released 22 March 1993

 A Real Live One was released under the most depressing circumstances of any Maiden album in history, in the immediate aftermath of Bruce Dickinson announcing his departure from the band.
 Maiden had been through a year of European success and American failure in 1992 with the Fear Of The Dark album and tour, and would face emotional torture in 1993 as the tour resumed and turned into a painfully drawn-out Dickinson farewell.
-Here is our in-depth Iron Maiden story of making Fear Of The Dark and loosing Bruce Dickinson:
+Here is our in-depth Iron Maiden story of making Fear Of The Dark and losing Bruce Dickinson:

 Steve Harris ultimately decided not to retire the band, soldiered on through the Real Live Tour, and started looking for a new singer.
 On top of this, against the advice of manager Rod Smallwood, Harris had also decided to take on the responsibility of being the Iron Maiden record producer.